paypal/paypal-ios/docs/Card/integration.md

 cardClient.approveOrder(request: cardRequest) { result in
     switch result {
         case .success(let result):
-            // order was successfully approved with the card and is ready to be captured/authorized (see step 6) case .failure(let error):
+            // order was successfully approved and is ready to be captured/authorized (see step 6) case .failure(let error):
             // handle the error by accessing `result.localizedDescription` }